Cold dense quark matter with phenomenological medium effects: a self-consistent formulation of the quark-mass density-dependent model: Summary and Conclusions

 Then, we extended the formalism to the astrophysically realistic case of charge-neutral three-flavor quark matter in equilibrium under weak interactions, focusing on two different mass formulae: a flavor dependent and a flavor blind one:

 For these two models, we derived the equation of state, which is summarized in Sec. \ref{sec:summary_of_EOS}.
 We systematically analyzed the parameter space and identified different regions corresponding to self-bound 2-flavor and 3-flavor quark matter, hybrid matter and causal behavior (see Fig. \ref{window_3flavor.png}).
 In the flavor blind model we found that there is no first order phase transition between $ud$ and $uds$ quark matter.
-This means that in this case we only find strange quark matter or the so called hybrid matter I. In the flavor dependent model the parameter space is richer.
+This means that in this case we only find strange quark matter or the so called hybrid matter I. However, in a more realistic model where the $C$ parameter for the $s$-quark mass is different from the one for $u$ and $d$ flavors, the $s$ quarks disappear smoothly at both finite baryon number density and pressure (see Appendix \ref{appendix}).
+In the flavor dependent model the parameter space is richer.
 In fact, a first order phase transition between $ud$ and $uds$ quark matter is possible for some parameter choices.
 We found a large region of the parameter space that allows for the existence of self-bound matter, where a small part of it corresponds to strange quark matter and the rest to self-bound $ud$ quark matter.
 The remainder of the parameter space corresponds to the so called hybrid matter I (with $ud-uds$ first order transition) or hybrid matter II (without a $ud-uds$ plateau).
 If one focuses on the cases $a=1$ or $a=3$ adopted in many previous works, then deconfined quark matter is either hybrid matter II or self-bound $ud$ for the flavor dependent model, and hybrid matter I or strange quark matter for the flavor blind case.
 We also studied the speed of sound showing that it tends to the conformal limit $c_s = 1/\sqrt{3}$ at asymptotically large densities.
 Al low densities $c_s$ is always larger that $1/\sqrt{3}$ and it may exceed the speed of light for some parameter choices.
 In Fig. \ref{window_3flavor.png} we show the regions where causality is always verified.